-Moravians are German and Czech Protestant devotees that came to Labrador in the mid-18th century as part of their church’s missionizing efforts throughout the world.
+Moravians are German and Czech Protestant devotees that came to Labrador in the mid-18th Century as part of their church’s missionizing efforts throughout the world.
+Sir Hugh Palliser, then Governor and Commander-in-Chief of Newfoundland (1764-1768), viewed the Moravian Church as a means to calm conflict between the Inuit and European settlers.

-In 2005, the last missionary was recalled after a 234-year presence.
-However, Moravian traditions and customs live on with a distinct Labrador Inuit twist.
-For example, the Moravian church remains an integral part of northern Labrador’s Nunatsiavut region and in recent years there has been a cultural revival of traditional Moravian music throughout the northern coastal communities of Nain, Hopedale, Makkovik, Postville and Rigolet.
+The Moravian Church remains an integral part of Labrador’s Nunatsiavut region and in recent years, there has been a cultural revival of traditional Moravian music throughout the northern coastal communities of Nain, Hopedale, Makkovik, Postville, and Rigolet.

 Moravian Points of Interest